Toston-App/lake/backend/CHATBOT_README.md

 - Caching can be added for frequently requested data
 - Streaming responses reduce perceived latency
 - Async/await patterns for better concurrency
+- Transaction parsing is optimized for common patterns

 ## Security